chobolife/study_english/bread_barbershop/Season_1/07_Chippy_Customer.md

 - All the more for evidence.
 * * *
 - Get your hands off me.
 Dirty bacon donuts.
-- I was blamed.
+- I was framed.
-- Once a rising star now yesterday's rotten potato, a shocking story of filth and deceit as potato chips hair shop shuts down due to unsanitary practices.
+- Once a rising star now yesterday's rotten potato, a shocking story of filth and deceit as potato chip's hair shop shuts down due to unsanitary practices.
 * * *
 - I saw that coming.
 Everyone knows I'm the best.
 I wasn't worried at all.
 - Wilk, Choco.
 I'm expecting lots of customers today, so be prepared for them.